 The University of Michigan is committed to nondiscrimination in federally assisted programs and activities.
-For more information on this, visit the U.S. General Services Administration site on Nondiscrimination in Federally Assisted Programs and Activities.
+For more information on this, visit the U.S. General Services Administration page on Nondiscrimination in Federally Assisted Programs and Activities.

 Resolving Complaints at the University of Michigan

 The university encourages students and prospective students to address complaints relating to U-M's institutional policies and consumer protection issues first with personnel in the office, department, school, or college that led to the complaint alleged.
 If needed, senior university administrators may also become involved to help resolve complaints.
 If you have concerns regarding the quality of instruction provided at the university or the university's ongoing ability to meet its accreditation requirements, you may contact the university's accreditor, the Higher Learning Commission of the North Central Association of Colleges and Schools.
 If your concerns about the university involve consumer protection issues, you may contact the Consumer Protection Division within the Michigan Attorney General's Office.

 - Students with complaints that were unresolved at the university level, and who reside in a SARA (State Authorization Reciprocity Agreement) state may contact the Michigan's Department of Labor and Economic Opportunity (LEO).